 Being a mentor is challenging and stimulating.
 You can develop coaching and counselling skills, many of which are transferable to your personal and working life.
-You may acquire a greater understanding of issues through reflecting on them with your mentee, which can revitalise your interest in work.
-If you are older than your mentee, you may enjoy the contact and insights you get into the next generation and increase your range of networks.
+You may acquire a greater understanding of issues through reflecting on them with your mentee, which can revitalise your interest in your work.
+If you are older than your mentee, you may enjoy the contact and insights you get into the next generation.
 You will probably feel considerable personal satisfaction when your mentee reports success, and from the knowledge that you are 'putting something back' into the system.